TheRealHungryHippos/ExtremeOctopi/README.md

 ```sh
 npm install
 ```

+### Database data
+Database data is populated on-load when you start the server This is executed in database-mongo/index.js
+If you don't want the database to be dropped and reloaded with the test data, then comment out the last group of code

 ### Running a local server

 1. In one terminal window, run `npm run react-dev` to launch webpack
 1. In a different terminal window, launch your local MongoDB server (usually `mongod`)
-1. In a different terminal window, run `npm run server-dev` to launch the server, go to http://127.0.0.1:8080/ to view the app
+1. In a different terminal window, run `npm run server-dev` to launch the server, go to http://127.0.0.1:8080/ or http://localhost:8080/ to view the app

 ### Testing